-There are two vehicles scheduled for replacement in FY 2016-17.
+Originally, there were two vehicles scheduled for replacement in FY 2017-18.
 One in the General Fund and one in the Enterprise Fund.
+However, due to anticipated mechanical costs, the police vehicle scheduled for this year, was purchased during FY 17 as shown on the graph below.